European Economic Area (EEA) and nationals and their family members

 - Residence Cards - for family members of EEA nationals in the UK

-- Permanent Residence Cards - for EU nationals and their family members entitled to a permanent right of residence
+- Permanent Residence Cards - for EEA nationals and their family members

 - Derivative Residence Card - for non-EEA nationals who obtain a right to live in the UK by consequence of a relationship